 Aircraft are designed to fly in the air and to do this, they must maintain lift at a certain angle in the atmosphere.
 If they fly above the limit at which they should, their lift will decrease and cause what is known as a stall.
-Thus an aircraft that stalls is no longer maintaining lift.
-This makes the aircraft’s altitude decrease as it is being pulled down by gravity.
-Pilots can get the stall under control but most of it requires certain techniques.
 This article will discuss what the stall speed of aircraft is.

 What is Stall Speed in Aviation?